MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-sequence.md

 ## Update field

 Creates a step that automatically updates a record by using a configured value for a field.
 When the activity is displayed to the seller in the record, the field automatically gets updated with the value you configured.
-You can configure fields (including custom fields) of the following types:<!--note from editor: Suggested, if this is what "including custom fields" means.-->
+The following types of fields are supported (including custom fields):

-- Two options (for example, a **Do Not Email** field that contains the values **Allow** and **Do Not Allow**)<!--note from editor: Because you've said it's an example, you don't need to say "such as".-->
+- Two options (for example, a **Do Not Email** field that contains the values **Allow** and **Do Not Allow**)
 - Option set (for example, a **Budget** field that contains the values **No Committed Budget**, **May Buy**, **Can Buy**, and **Will Buy**)

 You can add this activity anywhere in the sequence.
 As soon as the previous activity is completed, the **Update field** activity is executed automatically and the sequence moves on to the next activity.
 To avoid executing the **Update field** step immediately after the previous activity is completed, add the [Set wait time](#set-wait-time) activity (described earlier in this topic) before the **Update field** activity.

-Sellers can see the activity on the timeline of the record.<!--note from editor: I'm not sure what the significance of this statement is.
-Is this true of all these activities?
-If not, should there be an image that shows the timeline?-->
+Sellers can see the activity on the timeline of the record.

 > [!div class="mx-imgBorder"]
 > ![Update field activity.](media/sequence-activity-update-field.png "Update field activity")